panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 Checking for variables existence is necessary to determine if an external script has been successfully loaded into the web page, or to determine if the browser supports a Web API (`IntersectionObserver`, `Intl`).

-How to determine if a variable is defined in JavaScript?
+How to check if a variable is defined in JavaScript?
 The answer is not straightforward, so let's find out!

 ## 1. The states of a variable